-(C) Landlords may pass through to each unit in a particular property the dollar amounts calculated under these Subsections 37.3(a)(6)(A) and (B).
+(C-D) Landlords may pass through to each unit in a particular property the dollar amount calculated under these Subsections 37.3(a)(6)(A) and (B) and (C).
 These passthroughs may be imposed only on the anniversary date of each tenant's occupancy of the property.
 These passthroughs shall not become a part of a tenant's base rent.
-The amount of each annual passthrough imposed pursuant to this Subsection (6) may vary from year-to-year, depending on the amount calculated under Subsections (A) and (B).
+The amount of each annual passthrough imposed pursuant to this Subsection (6) may vary from year-to-year, depending on the amount calculated under Subsections (A) and (B) and (C).
 Each annual passthrough shall apply only for the 12 month period after it is imposed.
 A landlord may impose the passthroughs described in this Subsection (6) for a particular tax year only with respect to those tenants who were residents of a particular property on November 1st of the applicable tax year.
-A landlord shall not impose a passthrough pursuant to this Subsection 37.8(e)(4) for increased operating and maintenance expenses in which the same increase in property taxes due to the repayment of general obligation bonds was included in the comparison year cost totals.
+A landlord shall not impose a passthrough pursuant to this Subsection (6) if the landlord has filed for or received Board approval for a rent increase under Section 37.8(e)(4) for increased operating and maintenance expenses in which the same increase in property taxes due to the repayment of general obligation bonds was included in the comparison year cost totals.

-(D) The Board will have available a form which explains how to calculate the passthrough.
+(D - E) The Board will have available a form which explains how to calculate the passthrough.

-(E) Landlords must provide to tenants, on or before the date that notice is served on the tenant of a passthrough permitted under this Subsection (6), a copy of the completed form described in Subsection (D).
+$(\cancel{E} - \cancel{E})$ Landlords must provide to tenants, on or before the date that notice is served on the tenant of a passthrough permitted under this Subsection (6), a copy of the completed form described in Subsection $(\cancel{E} - \cancel{E})$.
 This completed form shall be provided in addition to the Notice of Rent Increase required under Section 37.3(b)(5).
-A tenant may petition for a hearing under the procedure described in Section 37.8 wW here the a tenant alleges that a landlord has imposed a charge which exceeds the limitations set forth in this Subsection (6), the tenant may petition for a hearing under the procedures provided by Section 37.8.
-In such a hearing, the burden of proof shall be on the landlord shall have the burden of proving the accuracy of the calculation that is the basis for the increase.
-Any Ttenant petitions regarding this challenging such a passthrough must be filed within one year of the effective date of the passthrough.
+Where a tenant alleges that a landlord has imposed a charge which exceeds the limitations set forth in this

+Subsection (6), the tenant may petition for a hearing under the procedures provided by Section 37.8.
+In such a hearing, the landlord shall have the burden of proving the accuracy of the calculation that is the basis for the increase.
+Any tenant petitions challenging such a passthrough must be filed within one year of the effective date of the passthrough.
-(F) The Board may amend its rules and regulations as necessary to implement this Subsection (6).

-(7) RAP Loans.
-A landlord may impose rent increases attributable to the City Administrator's amortization of the RAP loan in an area designated on or after July 1, 1977, pursuant to Chapter 32 of the San Francisco Administrative Code.

-(8) Additional Increases.
-A landlord who seeks to impose any rent increase which exceeds those permitted above shall petition for a rental arbitration hearing pursuant to Section 37.8 of this Chapter.

-(9) A landlord may impose a rent increase to recover costs incurred for the remediation of lead hazards, as defined in San Francisco Health Code Article 26.
-Such increases may be based on changes in operating and maintenance expenses or for capital improvement expenditures as long as the costs which are the basis of the rent increase are a substantial portion of the work which abates or remediates a lead hazard, as defined in San Francisco Health Code Article 26, and provided further that such costs are approved for operating and maintenance expense increases pursuant to Section 37.8(e)(4)(A) and certified as capital improvements pursuant to Section 37.7 below.
+- $(\cancel{F} \ \underline{G})$ The Board may amend its rules and regulations as necessary to implement this Subsection (6). - (7) RAP Loans.
+A landlord may impose rent increases attributable to the City Administrator's amortization of the RAP loan in an area designated on or after July 1, 1977, pursuant to Chapter 32 of the San Francisco Administrative Code. - (8) Additional Increases.
+A landlord who seeks to impose any rent increase which exceeds those permitted above shall petition for a rental arbitration hearing pursuant to Section 37.8 of this Chapter. - (9) A landlord may impose a rent increase to recover costs incurred for the remediation of lead hazards, as defined in San Francisco Health Code Article 11 or 26.
+Such increases may be based on changes in operating and maintenance expenses or for capital improvement expenditures as long as the costs which are the basis of the rent increase are a substantial portion of the work which abates or remediates a lead hazard, as defined in San Francisco Health Code Article 11 or 26, and provided further that such costs are approved for operating and maintenance expense increases pursuant to Section 37.8(e)(4)(A) and certified as capital improvements pursuant to Section 37.7 below.